2025 Somerset–London tornado: Casualties

-Nineteen people were initially reported as killed as a direct result of the tornado.
-Of the nineteen killed, seventeen of the deaths occurred in London.
-Other deaths occurred in rural Pulaski County, the first recorded in the county since the 1974 Super Outbreak.
+Eighteen people were reported as killed as a direct result of the tornado.
+Of the eighteen killed, seventeen of the deaths occurred in London.
+One death occurred in rural Pulaski County, and one person was killed indirectly in Russell County from carbon monoxide poisoning as a result of a generator being used after a power outage.
+Another man who lived in London also died indirectly of his injuries months later on December 2, 2025, from pneumonia enhanced by paralysis injuries sustained during the tornado.
 The tornado was the deadliest in Eastern Kentucky on record.
 At least one of the deaths occurred in the Sunshine Hills subdivision, where a family with an unspecified number of members was killed.
 A grove of trees saved the lives of a family in the same subdivision; survey teams noted that "the only thing that likely saved this house and its occupants was the grove of trees located behind it, on the southwest side, which took the brunt of most of the debris coming from the houses upstream, while also delimbing and debarking the trees in the process".
 A couple, a major firefighter from the Laurel County Fire Department and his wife, were thrown 150-300 ft into a field after the tornado destroyed their home; the firefighter was killed and his wife was left in critical condition.

 One person in a home on the subdivision had to receive an amputation as a result of damage from the tornado, which was rated EF4 at his property.
 Another couple each lost an arm as they were sheltering next to each other during the tornado.
 A family that was sheltering in their home was thrown as their residence was swept away, but the family survived with minor injuries.
 News agency Fox Weather wrote that the subdivision itself looked "unrecognizable".
 The New York Times said that the tornado was "out of a horror movie".

 Local authorities in Somerset feared that the death toll would've been high in the city if the tornado had veered into more populated subdivisions along Parker Mills Road or had touched down during daylight, where the business district would have been very active with employees and customers.
 In the wake of the tornado, the Saint Joseph Health Hospital in London saw an influx of patients, more than 100 people were treated in the hospital, one died, but the majority were treated and released, with eleven sent to other hospitals and four were admitted.
 In total, 108 patients were treated for injuries, ranging from cuts to punctured lungs and bruises.
 The age range of the patients treated were from one-year-old to elderly individuals.
 At least ten others were injured by the tornado; eight people remained in hospitals according to a WLEX-TV publication on May 17.
-In June 2025, Kentucky Governor Andy Beshear announced that a 20th person had died from the tornado.